Satisfactory Academic Progress (SAP)

-Federal regulations require Drury University to establish a satisfactory academic progress (SAP) policy to ensure all students receiving financial aid are making reasonable progress towards completing their degree.
-Students who repeatedly fail to make progress will be suspended from receiving financial aid.
+Federal regulations require Drury University to establish a Satisfactory Academic Progress (SAP) policy to ensure all students receiving financial aid are making reasonable progress towards completing their degree.
+Students who do not meet the Satisfactory Academic Progress requirements established in this policy will be suspended from receiving financial aid.
 Title IV aid recipients must meet the requirements of both university policies related to academic standing, as well as Title IV requirements for Satisfactory Academic Progress.
-This policy applies equally to all students, regardless of enrollment level, degree program, or academic pursuit.
+This policy applies to all students, regardless of enrollment level, degree program, or academic pursuit.

-Satisfactory academic progress is defined as passing a minimum of 67% of attempted courses in a degree program (quantitative assessment), and achieving a required grade point average (GPA) during a reasonable period of time (qualitative assessment).
-Academic records of financial aid recipients are reviewed at the end of each semester in which they are enrolled to determine academic progress.
+Satisfactory academic progress is defined as successfully completing a minimum of 67% of attempted courses in a degree program (quantitative assessment), and achieving a required grade point average (GPA) during a reasonable period of time (qualitative assessment).
+Academic records of financial aid recipients are reviewed at the end of the spring semester each year in which they are enrolled to determine academic progress.

-These standards apply only to a student’s eligibility for federal financial aid.
-Refer to the academic policies of Drury University for academic policies that apply to all students regardless of whether they are receiving financial aid.
+These standards apply only to a student’s eligibility for federal and/or state financial aid.
+Refer to the academic policies of Drury University for requirements that apply to all students regardless of whether they are receiving financial aid..